lukassobotik/CropThatImage/README.md

 </p>

 ### Overview
 This web application is designed to allow users to crop the edges of an image automatically.
+You can easily remove the background thanks to [@imgly/background-removal](https://www.npmjs.com/package/@imgly/background-removal).